digitalepidemiologylab/meal-pattern-analysis-paper/README.md

 ## Citation

-If you use this code, please cite the accompanying paper (Singh & Salathé) and the Food & You cohort description (Héritier et al., 2023).
+If you use this code, please also cite the accompanying paper (Singh & Salathé) and the Food & You cohort description (Héritier et al., 2023).

 ## Contact